mviereck/x11docker/README.md

 #Dependencies
+x11docker can run with standard system utilities without additional dependencies.
+As a core, it only needs X server and, of course, docker to run docker images on X.

-Depending on choosed options, x11docker needs some packages to be installed.
+For some additional options, x11docker needs some packages to be installed.
 It will check for them on startup and show terminal messages if some are missing.
-List of possible needed packages:

-xpra xephyr xvfb xclip kaptain wmctrl pulseaudio virtualgl docker.io xorg
+List of optional needed packages: xpra xephyr xclip kaptain pulseaudio virtualgl

+- xpra:  option --xpra, showing single applications on your host display
+- xephyr:  option --xephyr, showing desktops on your host display
+- xclip:  option --clipboard, sharing clipboard with Xephyr or cor X11
+- pulseaudio:  option --pulseaudio, sound/audio support
+- virtualgl:  option --virtualgl, hardware accelerated OpenGL in xpra and Xephyr
+- kaptain:  x11docker-gui

 #Explanations
 x11docker creates a new X server on a new X socket on a new display.
 Instead of using